 - 1. Type and Level: Outcome; Key. - 2.
 Rationale, Relevance, Reliability: This indicator is a measure of the permitted facilities inspected annually relative to the total number of facilities selected for inspection each year, using the CMS procedures.
 This ensures that high priority facilities receive compliance inspections. - 3.
 Use: This indicator will be used for internal management purposes as well as for performance-based budgeting purposes. - 4.
 Clarity: This indicator name clearly identifies what is being measured. - 5.
 Data Source, Collection and Reporting: Inspection report forms are reviewed for accuracy and completeness by regional supervisory personnel.
-Inspection report information is entered into the state's Advantage RM (formerly TEMPO) data system and all appropriate Federal databases.
-Tracking can be accomplished by anyone with access to the inspection data screens within Advantage RM, Inspection data entry occurs on a daily basis as a routine task of those assigned this duty.
+Inspection report information is entered into the state's TEMPO360 data system.
+Tracking can be accomplished by anyone with access to the inspection data screens within TEMPO360, Inspection data entry occurs on a daily basis as a routine task of those assigned this duty.
 The data is reported on the state fiscal year. - 6.
-Calculation Methodology: Analysis of the Advantage RM data system will allow for reporting of the number of facilities inspected relative to the total number of selected facilities by category over a specific time frame.
+Calculation Methodology: Analysis of the TEMPO360 data system will allow for reporting of the number of facilities inspected relative to the total number of selected facilities by category over a specific time frame.
 The resulting relation will be reported as a percent of facilities that were inspected for a given time frame. - 7.
 Scope: The indicator is an aggregate of inspections in all six DEQ regions. - 8.
 Caveats: The ability of field personnel to inspect facilities on a schedule can be diminished by workload (incident response, non-scheduled or higher priority inspections, available manpower, etc.) equipment readiness (vehicles, boats, monitoring equipment, etc.) and weather or emergency considerations. - 9.
 Accuracy, Maintenance, Support: This indicator was audited by the legislative auditor in 2002.
 The auditors recommended that a strategy be developed to ensure facilities of environmental importance be adequately addressed.
-The CMS was developed to address
+The CMS was developed to address this recommendation as well as to comply with the newly promulgated statute relative to prioritizing facilities of environmental significance.